 NFDI4Cat aims to bring together the various disciplinary fields of catalysis research with regard to data management.
 The NFDI consortium is led by DECHEMA - the German Society for Chemical Engineering and Biotechnology.
 Professor Roger Gläser from the Faculty of Chemistry and Mineralogy is a co-applicant and heads the area of continuing education and training in research data management.

 NFDI4Health focuses on data obtained from clinical trials, epidemiological studies, and public health studies.
 The consortium is led by ZB MED Information Centre for Life Sciences.
-Professor Markus Löffler and Dr. Frank Meineke from the Institute for Medical Informatics, Statistics, and Epidemiology, along with Professor Toralf Kirsten from the Department of Medical Data Science, are co-applicants in the Task Area Services.
+Professor emeritus Markus Löffler, Dr. Frank Meineke and Matthias Löbe from the Institute for Medical Informatics, Statistics, and Epidemiology, along with Professor Toralf Kirsten from the Department of Medical Data Science, are co-applicants in the Task Area Services.
 They contribute their expertise in the areas of services for data repositories and archiving, as well as local data access points.

 NFDI4Culture, the NFDI consortium for research data on tangible and intangible cultural assets, aims to create a needs-based infrastructure for research data spanning from architecture, art, and music to theater, dance, film, and media studies.
-Professor Patrick Primavesi from the Institute for Theater Studies, Professor Josef Focht from the Institute for Musicology, as well as Professor Ulrich Schneider and Dr. Sebastian Stoppe from the University Library are involved as participants.
+Professor Patrick Primavesi from the Institute for Theater Studies, Stefan Hindtsche, director of the Music Intrument Museum, as well as Dr. Anne Lipp from the University Library are involved as participants.

 NFDI4Memory promotes the handling of research data in the historical sciences and all other disciplines that work with historical methods, building long-term and sustainable infrastructures and services for this purpose.
-Within the consortium, Professor Matthias Middell from the Leipzig Research Center Global Dynamics is engaged as a co-applicant in the training of data competencies.
+Within the consortium, Professor Matthias Middell from the Leipzig Research Center Global Dynamics is engaged as a partipant in the training of data competencies.
 This involves developing teaching/learning modules and concepts for imparting data competencies in historically oriented sciences.
+Dr. Christoph Mackert, Head of the Manuscript Centre at the University Library, is also involved in setting up the services in the consortium.

 In the NFDI4Objects consortium, standards, technical infrastructures, and training programs are developed for handling research data in the specialist communities dealing with the material heritage of human and environmental history.
 Dr. Jana Helmbold-Doyé, curator of the Egyptian Museum and the Papyrus Collection, and Jens Kupferschmidt from the University Computing Centre are involved as participants in the consortium.
 Dr. Helmbold-Doyé, in collaboration with partners from other Egyptian museums, is developing thesauri and vocabularies for the description of trilingual data collections (German, English, French).
 Together with the staff of the University Computing Centre, they are creating process guidelines and standards for metadata assignment for reuse in the description of Egyptological collections.